Asynchronous Data Pipeline Architecture for HD Mapping & Spatial Processing

 def apply_compensation(self, hw_ts: float) -> float:

-# Production implementation would query calibrated drift coefficients
+# Production implementation queries calibrated PTP drift coefficients

 async def normalize_timestamps(